 Data retention policy

-Data retention policies let you control how long workflow data is kept in the data plane object store.
-They are a cost-management tool: you trade the ability to inspect or re-run aged-out executions against storage cost.
+Data retention policies determine how long workflow data is kept in the data plane object store.
+After the retention period expires, the data is automatically deleted.

 For the conceptual map of what’s in the data plane bucket versus the control plane database, see Where your data lives.
-This page describes the policy interface — what categories you can configure, what the policy values mean, and what happens when data is deleted.
+This page describes which data is covered by the retention policy and what happens when data is deleted.

 Data categories

-The retention policy system distinguishes the following categories of data:
+The retention policy applies to the following data:

 • Task inputs and outputs (the inputs.pb / outputs.pb protobuf payloads written by the platform during run setup and task execution).